guiquan-1/hugo_website/README.md

 # Deployment

 Run `hugo`.
 It will generate a folder called public.
 You can use the files inside public folder for deployment.
 You should delete the public folder for each time when you are using `hugo` command.

-# Issues

-If you have a question, please [open an issue](https://github.com/gurusabarish/hugo-profile/issues) for help and to help those who come after you.
-The more information you can provide, the better!

 # Contributing